ndimatteo/HULL/README.md

 This is setup to work seamlessly with Vercel, which I highly recommend as your hosting provider of choice.
 Simply follow the on-screen instructions to setup your new project, and be sure to **add the same `.env.local` variables to your Vercel Project**

 ### Sanity
 This is an easy one, you can simply run `sanity deploy` from the `/studio` folder in your project.
-Select a subdomain you want, and your Studio is now accessible from the web.
-This is where I'll invite the client to manage the project, so they can both add billing info and begin editing content.
+Select a subdomain you want; your Studio is now accessible from the web.
+This is where I'll invite the client to manage the project so they can both add billing info and begin editing content.

 ### Client Updates
-Once you hand off to the client, you'll want to give them the ability to generate builds when they make updates within the Sanity Studio.
+Once you hand off to the client you'll want to give them the ability to generate builds when they make updates within the Sanity Studio.
 The easiest way to do this is through my [Vercel Deploy plugin](https://github.com/ndimatteo/sanity-plugin-vercel-deploy).

 # 🤘 Extras/Tips